MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

 7. Write a mysql script on how to delete the duplicate orders, of the latest date, please explain the script in detail?

    3 records where deleted.

+   Step 1:
    The script drops the existing foreign key constraint that prevents deletion of an orders record since it's referenced in order_details.
    Adds a new foreign key constraint with ON DELETE CASCADE, which means that when an order is deleted from the orders table, all related rows in the order_details table will be automatically deleted.
 Without this, trying to delete orders that have order details would fail with a foreign key constraint error.
 Cascading deletes allow safe cleanup without needing to manually delete from order_details first.

+   Step 2:
+   Finds the most recent order date for each customer.
+This gives us the "latest order" timeframe that we want to target for cleanup (we’ll keep one and delete any duplicates on that same date).

+   Step 3:
+   Joins the orders table with the CTE (latest_order_dates) to retrieve all orders that match each customer's latest order date.

+   Some customers might have multiple orders on their latest date, those are potential duplicates.

+   Step 4:
+   Assigns a row number (rn) to each order per customer on their latest order date a

+   Step 5:
+   Delete orders where (rn > 1) as these are duplicates.